TheRustyPickle/Telecounter/README.md

 <h4> How to run</h4>

-Download the executable from latest release for one click runnable or download all files and run Telecounter.py with required library
+Download the executable from latest release for one click runnable or download source from Release and run Telecounter.py with required library

 GUI Design tested only on Windows and Arch Linux.